Bassel-Sadek/MTC/TazData.md

 ***

 Identical CSV and DBF versions of this file are used by the travel model.
+See also [[InflationAssumptions]]

 | *Name* | *Definition* | *Scale* | *Join with &hellip;* |
 |--------|--------------|---------|----------------------|